-- "Share capital" representing the nominal value of equity shares. - "Share premium" representing the excess over nominal value of the fair value of consideration received for equity shares, net of expenses of the share issue. - · "Other reserve" representing: - the equity element attributable to shares granted according to IFRS 2 but not issued at year end or, - the difference between the proceeds from the transaction with noncontrolling interests received against the book value of the shares acquired in the Chilean and Colombian subsidiaries (see Note 34.b). - "Translation reserve" representing the differences arising from translation of investments in overseas subsidiaries. - "Retained earnings (accumulated losses)" representing accumulated earnings and losses.
+- "Share capital" representing the nominal value of equity shares. - "Share premium" representing the excess over nominal value of the fair value of consideration received for equity shares, net of expenses of the share issue. - "Other reserve" representing: - the equity element attributable to shares granted according to IFRS 2 but not issued at year end or, - the difference between the proceeds from the transaction with noncontrolling interests received against the book value of the shares acquired in the Chilean and Colombian subsidiaries. - "Translation reserve" representing the differences arising from translation of investments in overseas subsidiaries. - "(Accumulated losses) Retained earnings" representing accumulated earnings and losses